joinednode/joinednode-blog/_posts/2015-10-02-programming-models.md

 ### In Conclusion

-Our programming model allows for flexibility in building your Joined Node tasks while also sticking to a set model, this helps keep apps streamlined.
+Our programming model allows for flexibility in building your Joined Node recipes while also sticking to a set model, this helps keep apps streamlined.